fanyang255/EFTu_protein_variance/README.md

 ### Aligned

 The cleaned EF-Tu sequence above aligned with multiple sequence alignment tool MAFFT (https://mafft.cbrc.jp/alignment/server/index.html).
-Output was download and used to subsequent analysis of amino acid variation.
+The output file was download and used to determine EF-Tu amino acid variance at each position.